cedar-book/BTS-Core-work/style_guide/Style-guide-collection2.md

 # Coding Standard / Guide -- Collection <2>

-> These are example information.
-When you think about the coding style for BitShares, you might wanto to add similer items.
+> These are suggestions and might be useful information.
+When you think about the coding style for BitShares

 ### Organizational and Policy Issues